FTEdianiaK/chocolate-bars/README.md

   - **Proximity voice chat** - Plasmo Voice - already in the modpack
   - **Cosmetics** - Cosmetica - and it's free, plus already in the modpack
   - **Server hosting** - [MCSS](https://www.mcserversoft.com/) - I personally use this with [Radmin VPN](https://www.radmin-vpn.com/), it's quite easy and user-friendly, supports lots of stuff, doesn't just mess about with your port forwarding and ISP

-**Q: Does this modpack support [Replay mod](https://modrinth.com/mod/replaymod)?**

-A: Yes, it should be, I tested this on v1.1.0.
-If you plan on using it along with Plasmo Voice, be sure to grab [this addon](https://modrinth.com/mod/pv-addon-replaymod/) (if you want your voice in the replay recording).

 ### Credits